garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 3. We are almost certainly living in a computer simulation.
 It follows that the belief that there is a significant chance that we will one day become posthumans who run ancestor‐simulations is false, unless we are currently living in a simulation.

 When reading this for the first time it seems there is a missing option.
-Surely, there is the possibility that we aren't living in a simulation - that we are living in base reality?
+Surely, there is the possibility that we aren't living in a simulation - that we are living in base reality even if (1) and (2) are false?

 This is covered by the final point -
 >